 *** Please include the entrance fee into Robert L Taylor which is $2.00pp!!!

 "Coach Russell is a now IPTPA Certified Pickleball Professional"

-Suncoast Pickleball is proud to announce that U.S. Open Academy Instructor and Sarasota County Resident "Scott Tingley" will be joining our instructional staff.
-His credentials speak for itself and is one of the Top Instructors in the Country!!!
+Suncoast Pickleball is proud to announce U.S. Open Academy Instructor and Sarasota County Resident, "Scott Tingley" will be joining our instructional staff.
+His credentials speak for themselves and he is one of the Top Instructors in the Country!!!
 This is due to the increasing demands for pickleball lessons in the area as well as Coach Russell's absence in Sarasota from May through October each year.
-I hope you would take advantage of this fantastic opportunity to meet Scott!
+I hope you will take advantage of this fantastic opportunity to meet Scott!

 2015 with Rick Colling 2016 with Terry Wingate 2017 with Rick Chappus 2018 with Scott Tingley

 Mini-group (3-4 players) Lesson Fee $60.00 per hour

 To book a Lesson or Group Clinic with IPTPA Certiified Pro Coach Russell Call (813) 298-2022!
 You may pay for your Lesson using Pay Pal by Clicking Here or see me on the courts!